lynn7mitchell/shufflebutton/README.md

   The Restaurant Shuffle button is a web app to help you decide where to eat with a push of a button

+  The live link currently does not work because I do not have an SSL certificate which means I cannot get the users location!

   Live Link: http://restaurant-shuffle-button.herokuapp.com/

 ## Why Did I Make This?